resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 They probably wouldn’t even have had to re-install the software.

-The really good news for researchers is that everyone with an AAF login can experience this game changer for themselves, at no cost: through the National eResearch Collaboration Tools And Resources (NeCTAR) project.
+The really good news for researchers is that everyone with an AAF login can experience this game changer for themselves, at no cost: through the national Research Cloud (NeCTAR) project.

-If NeCTAR had been around with their current funding model in place when those two researchers were setting up their project that’s $20 000 of grant money that could have been used elsewhere!
+If Research Cloud had been around with their current funding model in place when those two researchers were setting up their project that’s $20 000 of grant money that could have been used elsewhere!

 **Question 1:**

 **Answer: E**

-But before you go rushing to the NeCTAR cloud, there are some important gotchas that you have to understand.
+But before you go rushing to the Research Cloud, there are some important gotchas that you have to understand.
 The cloud environment is a not the same as dedicated computer!

-What I hope to do is to give you enough information to get your own machines up and running on the NeCTAR cloud, and to explain the gotcha’s around this small area.
+What I hope to do is to give you enough information to get your own machines up and running on the Research Cloud, and to explain the gotcha’s around this small area.

-How I’m going to do this is, is to start with an overview the NeCTAR parts through a very high level drive through of the NeCTAR dashboard.
-Hence the NeCTAR mystery tour title.
+How I’m going to do this is, is to start with an overview the Research Cloud parts through a very high level drive through of the Research Cloud dashboard.
+Hence the Research Cloud mystery tour title.

 Then in the following session we’ll launch and access a machine.